krickwix/pnda-bm-deploy/deploy.md

 | 98da9359-23df-4000-b18d-4c652a2ef59c | pnda-zookeeper-3 | None          | power off   | available          | False       |
 +--------------------------------------+------------------+---------------+-------------+--------------------+-------------+
 ```
-At this point, the power state of the nodes should be different from ‘None’ meaning that the baremetal service successfully retrieved the actual instances power states.
+At this point, the power state of the nodes should be different from None meaning that the baremetal service successfully retrieved the actual instances power states.

 Creating the instances flavors
 ```